 The Fly a Flag for the Commonwealth initiative invited people to join together in a shared celebration to raise Commonwealth flags at 10am on 13 March.
 A personal message from the Secretary-General of the Commonwealth of Nations, The Right Honourable Patricia Scotland QC, and a specially written Commonwealth Affirmation was be read out at each ceremony before the raising of the flag.

 Mayor, Cllr.
 Asa Aldis along with Deputy Mayor, Cllr.
 Mike Newton, Cllrs.
-Bob Needham and Sanchia Nash and Rev. Justin Lunniss raise the Commonwealth Flag
+Bob Needham and Sanchia Nash and Rev. Justin Lunniss raised the Commonwealth Flag

 We are delighted to welcome our three new Members, Sanchia Nash, Phil Booth and Chris Singleton to the Town Council.
 They bring a wealth of knowledge and endeavour to us and I am enormously pleased to be working with them.